 The third is gentle.
-That's from the Greek word epieikes—which is one of the most untranslatable of all Greek words, but means "that which steps in to correct things when the law itself becomes unjust."
-Let me read that to you again, quickly.
-It means that which steps in to correct when the law itself becomes unjust.
-The gentleperson knows when it actually wrong to apply the strict letter of the law, because he reasons with meekness and love.
-In contrast, human reasoning is the reasoning used by those who pant after the dust that is on the head of the poor (that is mentioned in Amos 2:7).
+That is from the Greek word epieikes—which is one of the most untranslatable of all Greek words—which means "that which steps in to correct things when the law itself becomes unjust."
+The gentle person knows when it is actually wrong to apply the strict letter of the law, because he reasons with meekness and love.
+In contrast, human reasoning is the reasoning used by those who pant after the dust that is on the head of the poor (Amos 2:7).
 They want everything that the poor person has, to pay his debt.
-And they'll say, "But the law says that you have defaulted on this loan.
+And they will say, "But the law says that you have defaulted on this loan.
 So, therefore, all is mine."
-But you see the gentleperson doesn't apply the letter of the law in those cases.
+But you see the gentle person does not apply the letter of the law in those cases.

 The fourth one: willing to yield is from the Greek word eupeithes, which means "not rigid, and willing to listen."
 This is the reasoning used to learn from others, and from God's Word.
 This person wisely knows when to yield, and to whom.
 In order to learn anything out of God's Word, we have to be willing to yield.
 In contrast, human reasoning wants to impress others with knowledge, and is usually very forceful and opinionated.
-IF someone comes to you and they are so opinionate that they are blue, or red (or whatever you get) in the face Or, IF they are so dead set in their opinion that you can't even reason or talk with them.
-THEN, most likely, they are guilty of not being "willing to yield."
+If someone comes to you and they are so opinionated that they are blue, or red (or whatever you get) in the face Or, if they are so dead set in their opinion that you cannot even reason or talk with them.
+Then, most likely, they are guilty of not being "willing to yield."
 They are not thinking it through.

 A fifth one: full of mercy and good fruits.
 "Mercy" comes from the Greek word eleos, which means "mercy for the man who is in trouble, even if the trouble is his own fault."
 This person is merciful in a way that issues in good fruits, or that issues in practical help.
 In contrast, human reasoning is harsh in judging others and produces anguish.